LiskArchive/lisk-legacy-docs/intro.md

 lisk://request
 ```

+### Account creation

+Lisk Mobile offers the possibility to freshly create a new Lisk ID, in case the user doesn't have an Account, yet.

-### Account history
+### Account activity

 View the details of previous transactions on the dashboard in a chronological order.
 Click on the transaction to view further transaction details of that particular transaction.

 > The Lisk URL to display a specific transaction:
 > ```
 > lisk://transactions?id=1
 > ```

-### Account creation

-Lisk Mobile offers the possibility to freshly create a new Lisk ID, in case the user doesn't have an Account, yet.

 ### Discreet Mode

 The discreet mode blurrs the sensitive information inside Lisk Mobile.
+It can be enabled on the settings page.
 This helps protecting your privacy, e.g. when using Lisk Mobile at public places.

 Following information gets blurred: